Debdut/uuid-readable/README.md

 > _Drucill Hubert Lewse the Comer of Avera rejoices Fiann Craggy Florie and 5 hard trouts_

-> _Jacquette Brandtr Johm the Pectus of Barnsdall doubted Glenn Gay Gregg and 12 noisy stoats_
+> _Jacquette Brandt John the Pectus of Barnsdall doubted Glenn Gay Gregg and 12 noisy stoats_

+### Note

+> _Think of it this way, it's impossible to remember 32 random characters in UUID, but these sentences even though hard can be remembered, and are definitely fun!_

 ## Installation